 Jonesboro is the home to the first volunteer fire department in Grant County.
-Garfield wears his helmet and holds a firehose, ready to respond to any fire emergency.
+Garfield wears his helmet and holds a firehose, standing by to support the firemen.

 Gas City-Mill Township Public Library, Gas City

-Gas City was founded with natural gas was discovered in the area.
-It quickly became a boom town, with developers coming to get their piece of the gas boom.
-Eight glass factories popped up around town thanks to the gas boon.
-Garfield tries his hand at glass glowing in this statue.
+Gas City was founded when natural gas was discovered in the area.
+It quickly became a boom town.
+Eight glass factories popped up around town.
+To celebrate this town’s heritage, Garfield tries his hand (paw?) at glass blowing.

 Payne’s Restaurant, Gas City